 FOR ADMISSION TO AND RETENTION IN THE RADIOLOGIC TECHNOLOGY PROGRAM

-- Communicate effectively with patients/clients and other members of the health care team using all types of communication methods including verbal, nonverbal, and written techniques.
+- Provide communication effectively with patients/clients and other members of the health care team using all types of communication methods including verbal, nonverbal, and written techniques.

-- Frequent standing, walking, and lifting for long periods of time.
+- Be able to endure frequent standing, walking, and lifting for long periods of time

 - Adapt to ever-changing environments and display flexibility when encountering new or usual situations.

 - Be self-reliant and independently problem-solve

 - Work effectively with all types of races, gender, sexual orientations, etc.

 - Provide quality patient care to all patients.